illoelpablo/auto-ptero-install/README.md

 An auto-install Bash on Debian11 to install Ptero Dashboard.
-Is built with an old SSL of my domain, so the URL will appear in insecure.
+Is built with an old SSL of my domain, so the URL will appear as insecure.
 Works on LXC

 ---------------